How to Wear a Travel Pillow (The Right Way)

 Using a travel pillow correctly is the first step to getting comfortable with it.
 Unfortunately, ever since these specially-designed pillows became a traveller’s favourite, we’ve all been using them wrong.

-Apart from SNUGL customers, of course.
+Apart from Snugl customers, of course.
 The insert card included in our box has been showing the right way to use them since we launched in the late 2010’s.

 In 2021, TikToker @sidneyraz uploaded a clip showing the simple solution to making travel pillows more comfortable - turn the snap enclosure side to the back instead of the front.